Transboundary Haze Pollution Act of 2014: Uses of the Act

-Issuance of Legal Notices: In 2015, the National Environment Agency (NEA) of Singapore issued legal notices to six Indonesian businesses suspected of causing fires on their lands, which contributed to the haze pollution in Singapore.
-These notices were a direct application of the THPA to hold companies accountable for transboundary pollution.

-Investigation and Enforcement: By March 2017, the NEA had closed investigations into two companies, PT Bumi Sriwijaya Sentosa and PT Wachyuni Mandira, after determining their involvement in the fires.
-However, investigations into four other companies remained open as of September 2021.
-These companies, PT Bumi Andalas Permai, PT Bumi Mekar Hijau, PT Sebangun Bumi Andalas Woods Industries, and PT Rimba Hutani Mas, are suppliers to Asia Pulp and Paper.
+In 2015, the National Environment Agency issued legal notices to six Indonesian businesses regarding fires on their lands.
+By March 2017, the Agency had closed investigations into two companies -- PT Bumi Sriwijaya Sentosa and PT Wachyuni Mandira.
+As of September 2021, the cases of the other four companies -- PT Bumi Andalas Permai, PT Bumi Mekar Hijau, PT Sebangun Bumi Andalas Woods Industries and PT Rimba Hutani Mas -- remained open.
+The four companies are suppliers to Asia Pulp and Paper.